UDynamic/urban-logistics-decision-support-system/README.md

 │   Partitioned   │    │   Port: 6379    │    │   Background    │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```
+---
+# Technical Stack

+## Frontend

+### State Management
+here’s why I chose **Redux Toolkit** as the project’s state management solution:

+- **Unified State Management**
+  Redux manages both UI and server state in one predictable store.
+No split brain between React Query and other tools.

+- **Scalability for Teams**
+  Mature ecosystem (DevTools, middleware, RTK Query) and widely known patterns make onboarding easier for developers.

+- **Flexibility & Control**
+  We aren’t locked into React Query’s caching rules — we define exactly how to cache, normalize, and invalidate data.

+- **Future-Proof**
+  Redux is battle-tested and universal, while React Query is narrower and specialized in fetching.

+- **RTK Query as Middle Ground**
+  If advanced caching and invalidation are needed, RTK Query brings React Query–like features *inside Redux* without adding another library.

+✅ **Summary Argument**
+React Query is excellent for API data, but for long-term scalability and a single source of truth, **Redux Toolkit** gives us more control and consistency.
+With RTK Query available, we can always enable advanced server-state features without splitting our stack.

+## Backend
+---
 ## 🚀 Quick Start

 ### Prerequisites